-Gone are the days where Fort Lauderdale was almost exclusively filled with retirees and snowbirds; the seaside city has now blossomed into a thriving destination for young families, couples and groups of friends, where everyone is guaranteed a good time.
+Gone are the days where Fort Lauderdale was almost exclusively filled with retirees and snowbirds.
+The seaside city has now blossomed into a thriving destination for young families, couples and friend.
+Everyone is guaranteed a good time!

-And although tanning is understandably a popular thing to do in Fort Lauderdale–with over 3000 hours of bright sunshine per year, Florida isn’t nicknamed the Sunshine State solely for marketing purposes–there are dozens of activities and sightseeing spots just waiting to be discovered.
+Of course, tanning is one of the most popular things to do in Fort Lauderdale.
+With over 3000 hours of bright sunshine per year, Florida is the Sunshine State after all!
+But aside form that, there are dozens of activities and sightseeing spots just waiting to be discovered.

 As one of the few U.S. National Register of Historic Places in the area, Bonnet House holds a special place in the locals’ hearts.
-Originally acquired in 1895 by a successful Chicago lawyer, the historic house was offered to artist Frederic Clay Bartlett in 1919 and decorated by his artistically-inclined wife Evelyn Lilly, who eccentrically embellished Bonnet House with decorative elements from her travels around the world.
+It was first acquired in 1895 by a successful Chicago lawyer.
+Then, the historic house was offered to artist Frederic Clay Bartlett in 1919 and decorated by his artistically-inclined wife Evelyn Lilly, who embellished it with decorative elements from her travels around the world.
 Blues, yellows, animal prints and lavish gardens abound, making Bonnet House a historic mansion museum like no other.

 International Swimming Hall of Fame Museum

 Swimming aficionados, rejoice!
 Fort Lauderdale is where the swimming party is at thanks to the hall of fame museum, entirely dedicated to this sport.

 The multi-faceted exhibition notably acknowledges the achievements of the world’s 600 greatest aquatic athletes.
 It features rare photos, Olympic medals, trophies, memorabilia and objects d’art, including artifacts dating from the days of ancient Assyria.